The perks of living below your means

 5 Booze is not big in my life

-Gosh, now I’m really revealing how dry my life is.
 One glass of wine or MCC is enough for me.
 And tea definitely is my drink of choice.
 No sin tax on that yet!
+(2020: Still love tea, but the lockdown prohibition has made me buy wine, MCC, whiskey and limoncello like the end of the world is near.)

 6 A hand-me-down phone